UA-CS2-Labs/Lab-Template/README.md

 - Only develop lab content on the `solution` branch: `git switch solution`
   - When development is finished, create a pull request to copy the content to the `student` branch
-  - Remove all lab solutions in a final commit to the `student` branch
 - The `student` branch is the default branch to make GitHub Classroom assignment easier

 ## Add Content: